-‘It’s almost like you’re living in two realities’
+‘Living in two realities’: Indian diaspora reckons with crisis abroad

 “It’s almost like you’re living in two realities: one where things are getting better in the United States, and one abroad, where the situation is terrible,” said Sadaf Jaffer, the former mayor of heavily South Asian Montgomery Township, N.J.
 “It’s an extra burden that people who have connections on the other part of the world bear because they know how bad things are there.”

-.5 million Americans are of Indian descent, the third largest immigrant group behind Mexican- and Chinese Americans.
+About 4 million Americans are of Indian descent, the third largest immigrant group behind Mexican and Chinese Americans.
 They are among the most highly educated and paid immigrant groups, enabling them to help middle class and wealthy Indian relatives who are better positioned than poor Indians to buy access to care.
 They are also using their growing political and cultural power in the U.S. to raise alarms about the crisis.

 Indian American doctors and public health experts who gained prominence during the pandemic are using their platforms to demand U.S. intervention.
 The Indian-born chief executives of Google and Microsoft pledged millions to address oxygen shortages.
 Indian American political groups and members of Congress have pressured President Biden to ramp up assistance.

-Ashish Jha, the Indian-born dean of the Brown University School of Public Health, has been among the loudest voices clamoring for to U.S. to treat the Indian crisis as an American crisis, penning an op-ed for The Washington Post and frequently tweeting on the topic to 200,000 followers.
+Ashish Jha, the Indian-born dean of the Brown University School of Public Health, has been among the loudest voices clamoring for the U.S. to treat the Indian crisis as an American crisis, penning an op-ed for The Washington Post and frequently tweeting on the topic to 200,000 followers.

 “Because India is so global, any strain of virus that gains set advantage — more contagious, more deadly or able to spread more efficiently — will not only become dominant there, but quickly become global,” Jha said in an interview.

-Note: A previous version of this story incorrectly stated that the wife of Ejaz Warsi’s relative remained critically ill.
-Warsi’s relative’s sister remains critically ill.
-The article has been corrected.